 There are currently 19 categories for invitation to this year's Masters.
 Ready?
 1. Previous Masters winners; 2-4.
 Winners of the five most recent U.S. Opens, British Opens and PGA Championships; 5.
 Winners of the three most recent Players Championships; 6.
 The current Olympic gold medalist (one year); 7.
 The current U.S. Amateur champion and runner-up; 8.
 The current British Amateur champion; 9-11.
 The current Asia-Pacific Amateur champion, Latin America Amateur champion and U.S. Mid-Amateur champion; 12.
 The first 12 players, including ties, in the previous year's Masters; 13.
 The first four players, including ties, in the previous year's U.S. Open; 14.
 The first four players, including ties, in the previous year's Open; 15.
 The first four players, including ties, in the previous year's PGA Championship; 16.
 Winners of PGA Tour events that award a full-point allocation for the season-ending Tour Championship, from the previous Masters to the current Masters; 17.
 Those qualifying for the previous year's season-ending Tour Championship; 18.
-The 50 leaders on the final Official World Golf Ranking for the previous calendar year; *19.
-The 50 leaders on the Official World Golf Ranking prior to the originally scheduled Masters Tournament at Week 11 (March 15th, 2020)
+The 50 leaders on the final Official World Golf Ranking for the previous calendar year; 19.
+The 50 leaders on the Official World Golf Ranking published during the week prior to the current Masters Tournament

 Who are some of Augusta National's better-known members?

-Augusta does not comment on its membership or reveal the identities of its members, but these public figures are reportedly members: NFL commissioner Roger Goodell, Berkshire Hathaway CEO Warren Buffett, Microsoft chairman Bill Gates, former Secretary of State Condoleezza Rice, oil tycoon T. Boone Pickens and Jack Nicklaus.
+Augusta does not comment on its membership or reveal the identities of its members, but these public figures are reportedly members: NFL commissioner Roger Goodell, former quarterback Peyton Manning, Berkshire Hathaway CEO Warren Buffett, Microsoft chairman Bill Gates, former Secretary of State Condoleezza Rice and Jack Nicklaus.